Nicola Lees, new director of the Aspen Art Museum, leading through the coronavirus crisis

 Lees was drawn to this museum, in part, by the intellectual and cultural history of Aspen.
 She knew artists loved coming here, loved working with the museum.
 She’d heard details from the likes of Lutz Bacher and Oscar Murillo during their exhibitions here.

 She was also curious about the alpinist culture of Colorado.
-Lees was a mountaineer as a teenager, when she traveled to climb around Europe, South America and Africa — she summitted Mount Kenya — and she is hoping to revisit that aspect of her life.
+Lees was a mountaineer as a teenager, when she traveled to climb around Europe, South America and Africa — she summitted Mount Kenya — and she is hoping to rekindle that adventuresome lifestyle.

-“The legacy of that [Art in Unexpected Places] program was one of the attractions of coming here,” she said of Art in Unexpected Places, which hosted on-mountain installations and happenings from 2006 to 2017 like Yutaka Sone rolling massive dice down the Buttermilk halfpipe and Cai Guo-Qiang’s “Black Lightning” daytime firework over Aspen Mountain.
+“The legacy of that (Art in Unexpected Places) program was one of the attractions of coming here,” she said of the program, which ran from 2006 to 2017 and hosted on-mountain installations and happenings like Yutaka Sone rolling massive dice down the Buttermilk halfpipe and Cai Guo-Qiang’s “Black Lightning” daytime firework over Aspen Mountain.

 Like the Aspen Art Museum, 80WSE is admission-free, nonprofit and focuses on contemporary work.
 Lees’ exhibitions there included Bacher, John Giorno and Louise Lawler.
 Before that, Lees served as a curator at the Frieze Foundation, London’s Serpentine Gallery and the Irish Museum of Modern Art.